gdgd009xcd/AutoMacroBuilderForZAP/README.md

 AutoMacrobuilder for OWASP ZAPROXY.

 AutoMacroBuilder is an extension for ZAPROXY.
-This Extension records the http request sequence of the web application in the macro, tracks the anti-CSRF token, and tests it by ZAPROXY tools(ActiveScan).
+This Extension generate the http request sequence of the web application which is saved as the macro, tracks the anti-CSRF token, and tests it by ZAPROXY tools(ActiveScan).